-Why Is This Important?2017 Utah Vital Records data drawn from Certificates of Live Births indicate that 2.5% of women smoked during the last trimester of their pregnancies.
+Why Is This Important?2018 Utah Vital Records data drawn from Certificates of Live Births indicate that 2.1% of women smoked during the last trimester of their pregnancies.

 Data SourceUtah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

-How Are We Doing?According to Utah Vital Records data, the percentage of Utah women smoking in the third trimester increased from 2.3% in 2016 to 2.5% in 2017.
-From 2002 through 2017, the highest percentage of third trimester smoking occurred in 2002 with 6.8% of women experiencing a live birth reporting smoking in the third trimester of pregnancy.
+How Are We Doing?According to Utah Vital Records data, the percentage of Utah women smoking in the third trimester decreased from 2.5% in 2017 to 2.1% in 2018.
+From 2002 through 2018, the highest percentage of third trimester smoking occurred in 2002 with 6.8% of women experiencing a live birth reporting smoking in the third trimester of pregnancy.

 What Is Being Done?The American Congress of Obstetricians and Gynecologists recommends that pregnant smokers be assessed for smoking activity and readiness to quit and provided resources to assist in cessation at each prenatal visit.